 For example, the city of Jupiter, FL. where I live, has a website called Healthier Jupiter which works in partnership with the Jupiter Medical Center to address health and quality of life issues, with a focus on diabetes.

 If your business or blog was related to health or doing something to help this issue or could offer advice, it’s quite possible you could submit an article to them.

 And keep in mind that links from government websites are very valuable from an SEO standpoint.

-This is a super handy tool to see who your competitors are getting back links from, what their top pages are and how they rank.
+This is a super handy tool to see who your competitors are getting back links from, what their top pages are, keywords and how they rank.

 4. Collaborate to host/develop something with another blogger